freewarefocus/py400kb/README.md

 - The **ONLY** port on the Pi4, Pi5, Pi400, Pi500 & Pi500+ that can be used as a HID device is the USB C power port.
   Since the destination PC's USB ports can't provide enough power to run any of these, **you will need a USB C power & data splitter**.

-  I used this model from Amazon, although I am sure several others could work and are available from other retailers.
-Make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.
+  I used this model from Amazon, although I am sure other models from other retailers could work too. (see hardware section below).
+If searching for your own adapater make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.

   This model has a USB C female connector to accept power from a Raspberry Pi 400/500 compatible power adapter and a separate USB A female port, which passes data to & from the Pi's USB C port.
 You will need a male to male USB A cable or an male A to male C cable to go from the splitter to your destination PC.
 Make sure this cable is capable of passing USB data and isn't just a charging cable.